Knotted Hemming Stitch For Beginners| Step By Step Guide

 What Is A Knotted Hemming Stitch

-As you sew, you create tiny knots along the edge, which helps prevent the hem from unravelling, even after multiple washes or wear.
+As you sew, you create tiny knots along the raw edge, which helps prevent the hem from unravelling, even after multiple washes or wear.

 Knotted Hemming Stitch By Hand